rownukara/Statistic/README.md

-These pdfs comtains the basic of statistic which is important to know before start learning machine learning.
+These pdfs contains the basic of statistic which is important to know before start learning machine learning.

 Statistics play a crucial role in machine learning (ML) for several reasons: